computational-psychology/computational-psychology-www/content/pages/schmittwilken.rst

 -------------------

 I study visual processing in humans.
-In particular, I am interested in how we perceive the three-dimensional nature of our surrounds and how this information could be used to improve computer vision models.
+In particular, I am interested in how we perceive the three-dimensional nature of our surrounds, and how this information could be used to improve computer vision models.